-Join our rescue and release team at a growing wildlife sanctuary in South Africa as we care for unwanted illegal pets, injured animals, and lost wildlife.
+Join our rescue and release team at a wildlife rehabilitation center in South Africa where we care for rescued, injured, and lost wildlife.
 A growing human population in this area forces wild animals into conflict with local people, so many species find themselves in need of assistance.
-You will be helping to rehabilitate these animals, with the ultimate goal of releasing them back where they belong.
+You will help care for and rehabilitate these animals, with the goal of releasing them back where they belong.

 Combine this project with our African Big 5 Wildlife Conservation Project (just 1.5 hours away) for the ultimate South African wildlife experience.

 - Take a hands-on role at an ethical wildlife rehabilitation center near the famous Kruger National Park

 - Gain valuable experience in animal care, rescue and release techniques, and wildlife conservation